writetome51/image-libraries/README.md

-# ImageLibrary
+# ImageLibraries

-A demo app allowing you to add images to a browser-based library and sort through them.
+A demo app allowing you to add images to a browser-based group of libraries and sort through them.
 Kind of
 like iPhoto in a browser.